ethereum-mining/ethminer/API_DOCUMENTATION.md

 * If the selected index is not of an active connection then ethminer will disconnect from currently active connection and reconnect immediately to the newly selected connection
 * An error result if the index is out of bounds or the request is not properly formatted

-**Please note** This method changes the runtime behavior only.
+**Please note** that this method changes the runtime behavior only.
 If you restart ethminer from a batch file the active connection will become again the first one of the `-P` arguments list.

 ### miner_addconnection